Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

 The first thing that I normally suggest everyone to do whenever it comes to dealing with temperature is that they should install the appropriate cooling.

 Now I know it might sound like a superficial thing but that is not the case.
 If your PC case has appropriate cooling, then you should never run into any issue like that.

-As far as the cooling is concerned, you need to install fans that are made out of good quality, and make sure that you have positive pressure maintained inside the case.
+Furthermore, you need to install fans that are made out of good quality and make sure that you have positive pressure maintained inside the case.

 This way, more fresh air will enter the case.